ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/styling.md

 ## Example

-The following example shows the use of `dayEventsViewStyle` and `allDayEventsViewStyle`:
+The following example shows the use of some of the available styling options:

 <snippet id='calenar-monthview-styling'/>